automationhacks/automationhacks.github.io/_posts/2021-12-31-how-i-got-that-job-at-meta.md

   solution, **done is better than perfect**.
 However don't stop as soon as you have the naive solution in place since you are expected to reach an optimal solution to the problem at hand if possible to get extra points.
+- Ask clarification questions and check your assumptions
+- Keep good communication with your interviewer, they can steer you into correct direction
+- Practice solving questions with a time limit and without executing code
+- Come up with edge cases once you write the solution, catch your bugs
+- Focus on getting working solution first, **done is better than perfect**
+- Prepare good test cases, candidates forget coming up with good edge cases
+- If you are stuck on first one, you can ask to move to the 2nd question
+- Ideally should be able finish 1st question very strongly
+- Practice solving medium problems within 20 mins for coding interview
+  - Clarify the question 1 - 2 mins
+  - Start problem solving, Discuss solutions, ask more clarifying questions (5-7 mins)
+    - Cover time and space complexity
+  - Go to coding (8 mins)
+  - Leave 2 mins for tests
+- Do not look up functions on internet, if you are not sure, you can say can i use a placeholder and mostly interviewers are looking at thought process
+- Expected to implement the data structure
+- Onsite coding questions are same and expectations are also mostly same for all the levels
+- Don't come up with too many test cases, come up with minimal length of test cases
+  - Come up with 1 happy path
+  - Think more about edge cases
+- Test the cases in the end and put them in comments
+- Variable names are used to assess, simple for loops its fine.

 ### Coding interview resources